 We drive out on the roads, drifting over the lit highlands, and down towards Arkadi monastery.

 A 16th century monastery with touches of the Italian renaissance about it.
 A place of studying and science, in the otherwise unenlightened days of the Ottoman Empire here in Crete.
 We pass through the gate.

 “Hi!
 Hello!
 Hullo!
 Guten Tag…” the guard calls out, running after us.
 Trying every variation he can think of.
 I curse that we’ve been caught and will have to pay.
-But my wife answers back in Greek.
+But R. answers back in Greek.

 “Oh, you’re Greek,” he stops short.
 “Then you must enter here for free.
 It is a very important place for us…” He waves us in with a flourish.
 Eyeing me suspiciously at my badly pronounced “efharisto” thanking as I pass.